Research

 “Basically, I’m not interested in doing research and I never have been; I’m interested in understanding, which is quite a different thing.”
 (David Blackwell)

-I am primarily a Microeconometrician and Labor Economist, with further, eclectic interests in themes as well as methods typical of (Applied) Microeconomics, (Empirical) Industrial Organization, Game Theory, and Social Networks.
-Thematically, most of my research to date has studied labor and industrial markets type of questions revolving around, inter alia, human capital accumulation and dynamics of worker careers; bargaining, rent-sharing, and wage formation; persistent earnings and employment disparities; firm performance, investment in tangibles/ intangibles, and employee welfare.
-Methodologically, my research expertise is particularly developed so far in relation to, on the one hand, game theory, real option theory, and search & matching theory; and on the other hand, theoretical and applied dimensions of cross-sectional and panel-data econometrics, as well as structural modeling and causal inference in general.
+I am primarily a Microeconometrician and Labor Economist, with further, eclectic, interests in themes and methods typical of (Empirical) Industrial Organization, Social & Economic Networks, (Applied) Microeconomics generally.
+Thematically, a large part of my research to date has studied labor and industrial markets – type of questions revolving around, inter alia: human capital accumulation and dynamics of worker careers; bargaining, rent-sharing, and wage formation; persistent earnings and employment disparities; firm performance, investment in (in)tangibles, and employee welfare.
+Methodologically, my expertise is so far particularly developed w.r.t.: on the one hand, game theory, real option theory, and search & matching theory; on the other hand, theoretical and applied dimensions of cross-sectional & panel-data econometrics, as well as structural modeling and causal inference in general.

 You should also skim through my detailed research statement and/or my research profile in 5 slides.